obyrnesm/Senior-Design/README.md

 # Senior-Design
-The game we made in our senior design class utilizing the Neurosky Mindwave Headset Just a small piece but these secions are the pieces that I wrote
+The game we made in our senior design class utilizing the Neurosky Mindwave Headset.
+We got an opportunity to work in a group of 15 students on a single project for a semester!
+Just a small piece but these secions are the pieces that I had a large impact on.